KatoKode/BTree_MT/README.md

 NOTE: The demo program will not check for a negative value for `DATA_COUNT`.

 This demo uses multi-threading to demonstrate the integrity of the BTree(MT) library when in use by multiple users at the same time.
-The program will launch two threads that each insert 65,536 objects into the tree, resulting in a total of 131,072 objects being inserted into the tree.
-Then a tree walk is preformed that will output the 131,072 objects.
-Next four threads are launched: two threads will delete the 131,072 objects in the tree, while two more threads insert another 65,536 objects each, resulting in a total of 131,072 objects in the tree.
+The program will launch four threads that each insert 524,288 objects into the tree, resulting in a total of 2,097,151 objects being inserted into the tree.
+Then a tree walk is preformed that will output the 2,097,151 objects.
+Next eight threads are launched: four threads will delete the 524,288 objects in the tree, while four more threads insert another 524,288 objects each, resulting in a total of 2,097,151 objects in the tree.
 All this can be confirmed by the output file `out.txt` in the `demo` folder.

-Best was to search the `out.txt` file:
+Best way to search the `out.txt` file:

 + Search for `tree walk` to find the beginning of a tree walk.
-+ Search for `131072:` to find the last object output from a tree walk.
++ Search for `2097151:` to find the last object output from a tree walk.

 Also, the BTree insert function will look for a duplicate object before performing an insertion.
 If a duplicate exists in the BTree, the insertion function will return without performing an insertion.
 In other words, duplicate keys are not aloud in this version of BTree.